Modus Bestia is DaVinci Camp’s response to the pandemic’s impact on math education in schools.

-Transforming students into faster, more confident problem solvers
+Transforming students into faster, more confident problem solvers since 2010

 The Mission of DaVinci Camp is to promote academic excellence and to eliminate the achievement gap among Latino students.
 DaVinci Camp transforms students into faster, more confident problem solvers, through innovative math instruction that integrates engineering, science, and the fine and performing arts.

 The DaVinci Camp Summer Institute is non-residential and consists of three-week all-day sessions that seamlessly integrate social and academic components from the arts and applied sciences.
 The program is designed to develop the interests and abilities of talented and highly motivated middle school and high school students (rising 6th – 12th grades and graduating seniors).

 DaVinci Camp Summer Institute 2021 will be entirely online,

 DaVinci Camp students perfect certain multiplication techniques by working diligently on the whiteboards during the Numbers class.

 Scholars are excited as they wait their turns to meet California Secretary of State, Alex Padilla.

 DaVincis jump for joy as they explore the wonders of the Getty Research Institute.

 Hungry Scholars – DaVincis take a break from math and enjoy some lunch with a TA.